TinaC/uaa/docs/UAA-Tokens.md

 An access token can be requested in four different ways, in the Oauth specification they are referred to as [grant types](http://tools.ietf.org/html/draft-ietf-oauth-v2-31#section-1.3)

-  1. client_credentials - no user involved. requesting a token to represent a client only
+  1. client_credentials - no user involved. requesting a token to represent a client only.
-  2. password - the client uses the user's credentials and passes them to the UAA to generate a token This is the method we used in our example.
+  2. password - the client uses the user's credentials and passes them to the UAA to generate a token.

+     This is the method we used in our example.
-  3. implicit - this is similar to the password grant, but a client password(secret) is not needed
+  3. implicit - this is similar to the password grant, but a client password(secret) is not needed.
   4. authorization_code - in this scenario, the client never sees the user's credentials.
 It is the most secure grant type but relies on 302 redirects from the HTTP protocol.